DaanMth/secondVersion/sprint-1.md

 I also made a prototype in the sprint after this one, which I added to this document as well.
 You can read about the prototyping [here](https://git.fhict.nl/I465040/cesbitportfolio/-/wikis/sprint-2#baby-steps-of-the-flow-tool)

 ## Duty calls me
 In a reseach I have done in sprint 0 I had stated together with my stakeholders that for the errors they would like to have DutyCalls as a way of handling this.
-I can hear you thinking; "What is ThingsDB?".
+I can hear you thinking; "What is DutyCalls?".
 For that reason I have made a [document](uploads/b92805cce1657fd51b43abbec45abcc0/DutyCalls.pdf) that describes DutyCalls and what its involvement is in my project.

 ## An introduction of yours truly
 At this point in time my stakeholder Rik really wanted to introduce me on their LinkedIn, he wanted to let people know that I joined their family as an intern and he wanted to share the designs that I had made already.
 So I started writing down my [introduction](https://git.fhict.nl/I465040/cesbitportfolio/-/wikis/introduction) and a few days later it was posted to the LinkedIn of Rik.
 You can find the text right [here](https://www.linkedin.com/pulse/introducing-daan-matheeuwsen-cesbit/?trackingId=%2Bpgdj3bTAnyqLzTVWhEW6Q%3D%3D)